FahadHosein/Gryffindor/README.md

                     email they selected of their results.
                     4. Split appointment date and time into two seperate data entry fields in the appointment request form

+### 5/11/2021(Sadie E.)
+* `Logo` in Navbar not clickable for less redundancy between Home and the logo -Navigational bar extended to fit entire page
+* Text added to various pages for users to better understand each page -`Welcome message` added to `sitebase.html`
+    -`FAQ` updated with 10 General Questions and Answers persons may ask
+* `index.html`stores the update for the `Welcome message` that is to be added to the home page(I cannot find page)